Generic Name: Doxorubicin hydrochloride

 In adults, a 10% decline in LVEF to below the lower limit of normal or an absolute LVEF of 45%, or a 20% decline in LVEF at any level is indicative of deterioration in cardiac function.
 In pediatric patients, deterioration in cardiac function during or after the completion of therapy with Doxorubicin is indicated by a drop in fractional shortening (FS) by an absolute value of ≥10 percentile units or below 29%, and a decline in LVEF of 10 percentile units or an LVEF below 55%.
 In general, if test results indicate deterioration in cardiac function associated with Doxorubicin, the benefit of continued therapy should be carefully evaluated against the risk of producing irreversible cardiac damage.
 Acute life-threatening arrhythmias have been reported to occur during or within a few hours after Doxorubicin administration.

 As with other cytotoxic agents, Doxorubicin may produce myelosuppression.
 Myelosuppression requires careful monitoring.
 Total and differential WBC, red blood cell (RBC), and platelet counts should be assessed before and during each cycle of therapy with Doxorubicin.
-A dose-dependent, reversible leukopenia and/or granulocytopenia (neutropenia) are the predominant manifestations of Doxorubicin hematologic toxicity and are the most common acute dose-limiting toxicities of this drug.
+A dose-dependent, reversible leukopenia and/or granulocytopenia (neutropenia) are the predominant manifestations of Doxorubicin hematologic toxicity and is the most common acute dose-limiting toxicity of this drug.
 With the recommended dose schedule, leukopenia is usually transient, reaching its nadir 10 to 14 days after treatment with recovery usually occurring by the 21st day.
 Thrombocytopenia and anemia may also occur.
 Clinical consequences of severe myelosuppression include fever, infections, sepsis/septicemia, septic shock, hemorrhage, tissue hypoxia, or death.

 The occurrence of secondary AML or MDS has been reported most commonly in patients treated with chemotherapy regimens containing anthracyclines (including Doxorubicin) and DNA-damaging antineoplastic agents, in combination with radiotherapy, when patients have been heavily pretreated with cytotoxic drugs, or when doses of anthracyclines have been escalated.
-Such cases generally have a 1–3 year latency period.
+Such cases generally have a 1 - 3 year latency period.
 The rate of developing secondary AML or MDS has been estimated in an analysis of 8563 patients with early breast cancer treated in 6 studies conducted by the National Surgical Adjuvant Breast and Bowel Project (NSABP), including NSABP B-15.
 Patients in these studies received standard doses of Doxorubicin and standard or escalated doses of cyclophosphamide (AC) adjuvant chemotherapy and were followed for 61,810 patient years.
-Among 4483 such patients who received conventional doses of AC, 11 cases of AML or MDS were identified, for an incidence of 0.32 cases per 1000 patient years (95% CI, 0.16 to 0.57) and a cumulative incidence at 5 years of 0.21% (95% CI, 0.11 to 0.41%).
+Among 4483 such patients who received conventional doses of AC, 11 cases of AML or MDS were identified, for an incidence of 0.32 cases per 1000 patient years (95% CI 0.16 to 0.57%) and a cumulative incidence at 5 years of 0.21% (95% CI 0.11 to 0.41%).
 In another analysis of 1474 patients with breast cancer who received adjuvant treatment with Doxorubicin-containing regimens in clinical trials conducted at University of Texas M.D.
 Anderson Cancer Center, the incidence was estimated at 1.5% at 10 years.
 In both experiences, patients who received regimens with higher cyclophosphamide dosages, who received radiotherapy, or who were aged 50 or older had an increased risk of secondary AML or MDS.

 Effects at Site of Injection

 Phlebosclerosis may result from an injection into a small vessel or from repeated injections into the same vein.
-Following the recommended administration procedures may minimize the risk of phlebitis/thrombophlebitis at the injection site (see DOSAGE AND ADMINISTRATION, Instruction for Use/Handling).
+Following the recommended administration procedures may minimize the risk of phlebitis/thrombophlebitis at the injection site (see DOSAGE AND ADMINISTRATION, Instruction for Use/ Handling).

 On intravenous administration of Doxorubicin, extravasation may occur with or without an accompanying stinging or burning sensation, even if blood returns well on aspiration of the infusion needle.
 If any signs or symptoms of extravasation have occurred, the injection or infusion should be immediately terminated and restarted in another vein (see DOSAGE AND ADMINISTRATION).